-Contemporary Philosophy of Education

-Examines philosophy of education in the contemporary era, including work of early twentieth century philosophers of education, and considering the nature of philosophy of education, the role of the analytical tradition in the face of the anti-foundational challenges, and what philosophical inquiry means for teaching and learning.
+Contemporary Philosophy of Education 0.5 unit Examines philosophy of education in the contemporary era, including work of early twentieth century philosophers of education, and considering the nature of philosophy of education, the role of the analytical tradition in the face of the anti-foundational challenges, and what philosophical inquiry means for teaching and learning.

-Critical Thinking and Education

-This course addresses several important issues concerning critical thinking, drawing primarily on recent literature.
+Critical Thinking and Education 0.5 unit This course addresses several important issues concerning critical thinking, drawing primarily on recent literature.
 Specific questions will include: How is critical thinking to be characterized?
 Is critical thinking subject-specific or generalizable?
 What is the critical spirit?
 How are critical thinking and creativity related?
 Is critical thinking possible?
 At what age should children be introduced to critical thinking?
 How is critical thinking to be fostered?

-Open-Mindedness and Education

-This course examines the concept of open-mindedness and explores its relationship to other concepts such as neutrality, commitment, and doubt.
-Other issues include: The centrality of open-mindedness to the notion of an educated person, the relationship of open-mindedness to particular methods of teaching, the possibility of open-mindedness in teaching in particular subject areas, and the sceptical position that open-mindedness is impossible.
+Open-Mindedness and Education 0.5 unit This course examines the concept of open-mindedness and explores its relationship to other concepts such as neutrality, commitment, and doubt.
+Other issues include: The centrality of open-mindedness to the notion of an educated person, the relationship of open-mindedness to particular methods of teaching, the possibility of open-mindedness in teaching in particular subject areas, and the sceptical position that openmindedness is impossible.